okeeffed/cheat-sheets/GraphQL/GraphQL.md

 So we don't really want to use a static list of users - because that's not realistic.
 So let's use some different architectures that we can use to use GraphQL with.

 We could the server which hosts GraphQL and then any database.

+If it's any small sized project, we could use Express etc.